-The applicant must address the selection criteria below and provide a project plan for the next three to five years on how they intend to establish a better future for Aboriginal Victorians.
+The applicant must address the selection criteria below and provide a plan for the next three to five years on how they intend to establish a better future for Aboriginal and Torres Strait Islander Victorians.
 The plan must include key strategies for achieving their vision.

 The Selection Panel will be looking for evidence of:

-- A strong base within the Koori community
+- A strong base within the Aboriginal and Torres Strait Islander community

-- A demonstrated ability to build and maintain strong and fruitful relationships and networks with individuals, groups and organisations in the Koori and mainstream communities
+- A demonstrated ability to build and maintain strong and fruitful relationships and networks with individuals, groups and organisations in the Aboriginal and Torres Strait Islanders and mainstream communities

-- Recognition as a leader, particularly within the Aboriginal community, but desirably also by members of the broader community
+- Recognition as a leader, particularly within the Aboriginal and Torres Strait Islander community, but desirably also by members of the broader community

-- A willingness and ability to strengthen links between Aboriginal and mainstream Australia
+- A willingness and ability to strengthen links between Aboriginal and Torres Strait Islanders and mainstream Australia

 - A desire to share knowledge and experience, and to work to increase the understanding and skills of others, including working with and nurturing emerging leaders

-- Applicants must be Indigenous and currently living in Victoria
+- Applicants must be Aboriginal and Torres Strait Islander and currently living in Victoria

 Biographies of current and past Fellowship for Indigenous Leadership Fellows and their achievements are available in this section.